Skip to main content

 What you’ll build:

-• Get swap quotes from multiple DEX aggregators in a single call
+• Get swap quotes from multiple liquidity sources in a single call

-• Receive ready-to-sign transaction data — no separate quote/execute steps
+• Receive ready-to-sign approve and swap transactions — no separate quote/execute steps

 Swap 0.05 ETH → DAI on Ethereum